-Our primary goal is to maintain long-term profitability and enhance our position as the market leader and preferred supplier of retailer brand beverages in the markets where we operate.
-Continued leadership in our core markets will enable us to sustain and grow profitability as we drive for increased private-label penetration and share growth within our core product categories.
+Our primary goal is to maintain long-term profitability and enhance our position as the market leader and preferred supplier of private-label beverages, as well as beverages manufactured on a contract basis, in the markets where we operate.
+Continued leadership in our core markets will enable us to sustain and grow profitability as we drive for increased penetration and share growth within our core product categories.
 We believe that the following strategies will help us to achieve our goal.